The Serpentine: Peter Pan Cup

 Since 1864, the Serpentine has hosted a 100 yd swimming competition every Christmas morning at 9 am.
 In 1904, author J. M. Barrie awarded the Peter Pan Cup to the winner of the race, a tradition which has continued ever since.
 Owing to the hazards of swimming in freezing water, the race is open only to members of the Serpentine Swimming Club.

 Boating

-Rowing boats are available for hire.
+Rowing boats and pedalos are available for hire, as well as electric and accessible pedalos.
 In 2002 the Serpentine hosted the Mercedes Benz World Rowing Sprints, in which several international crews raced over 500 m.

 Solarshuttle

 In the summer months, (The) Solarshuttle, a solar-powered boat ferries passengers between the northern and southern banks of the Serpentine.
 At 48 ft long and carrying 42 passengers, it is the largest wholly solar-powered passenger boat operating in the UK.

 Landmarks

 The Hyde Park Holocaust Memorial, unveiled in 1983 stands at the eastern end of the Serpentine, immediately beyond the dam.
 A memorial on the northern shore of the lake was erected by Norwegian seamen in 1978 in thanks for the safe haven they were given in Britain after their country surrendered to the Germans in 1940, during the Second World War.

 The Diana, Princess of Wales Memorial Fountain, opened in 2004, sits on the southern shore near West Carriage Drive.
 At first beset with problems, needing a three-week closure, it has become one of the UK's most popular attractions, with 800, 000 visitors a year.
 Sharing the bank is the Serpentine Gallery and the Serpentine Sackler Gallery opened in 2013 converting an 1805-built gunpowder store, across a bridge.

 On the northern side of the lake, opposite The Lido, are two self-contained boat houses.
 The East Boat House, 1903, erected by the Royal Humane Society and West Boat House, 1952, for the new chlorination launch, to replace a former boat house bombed in 1940.
 Nearby is a grass amphitheatre known as the Cockpit.
 This disused gravel pit was the scene of The Rolling Stones' "Stones in the Park" concert in 1969.
 Concerts here, from 1968, were initially organised by Blackhill Enterprises.
 This area can also be seen in the 1953 film Genevieve, as the starting point for the annual London to Brighton Veteran Car Run.